leviathansecurity/TunnelVision/README.md

 6. On the victim machine, show the route table and observe there is a route for 8.8.8.8 that goes over a non-VPN interface:
 	- Ubuntu command:   `ip route`
 	- Windows command:  `route print`
-7. Ping 8.8.8.8 from the victim machine
+7. Ping 8.8.8.8 from the victim machine.
 	- `ping 8.8.8.8`
-8. Observe that it will either ping or will be dropped
+8. Observe that it will either ping or will be dropped.
-9. (Optional) Install Wireshark or tcpdump to the victim hosts and manually confirm the interface the icmp traffic from ping is using.
+9. (Optional) Install Wireshark or tcpdump to the victim host and manually confirm the interface the ICMP traffic is using.
 	- If ping is not working, observe it goes over NO interface which is the selective denial-of-service behavior
 	- If ping is working, observe it is NOT going over the VPN tunnel
-10. On the attacker DHCP server, observe you can read the unencrypted traffic:
+10. On the attacker DHCP server, observe you can read the unencrypted traffic.
 	- `sudo tcpdump -i enp0s8 icmp`
 	- (enp0s8 should be the interface name you are serving DHCP over)
 ### Adjacent Host lab
 [Coming Soon] We are still working on releasing our tool, however in our POC video you can observe a demo of this lab.
 # Appendix